psychemedia/storytelling-notes/Duncan williamson books.md

 --

-The broonie, silkies & fairies : Travellers' tales of the other world / by Duncan Williamson ; illustrated by Alan B. Herriot.
+The broonie, silkies & fairies: Travellers' tales of the other world / by Duncan Williamson; illustrated by Alan B. Herriot.

 https://libcat.simmons.edu/Record/b1043299#toc
 The silkie's revenge